Fees

 • This Customized Process is radically different from the 2-hours-of-effort with new clients Robo++ Process that is prevalent in India (details are in the Approach page)

-• SEBI regulations are primarily focused on protecting Lower-Middle-Class clients and that has unintended side effects for Upper-Middle-Class clients
+• SEBI regulations (more so, the changes in the regulations in 2020) are primarily focused on protecting Lower-Middle-Class clients and that has unintended side effects for Upper-Middle-Class clients

-• SEBI's regulations seem to assume that Lower-Middle-Class clients should be served by a Fixed-Fee engagement while Upper-Middle-Class clients should be served by a 'Percentage of Assets Under Advice fee' engagement
+• SEBI's regulations assume that Lower-Middle-Class clients should be served by a Fixed-Fee engagement while Upper-Middle-Class clients should be served by a 'Percentage of Assets Under Advice fee' engagement

 • However RIAs such as myself are opposed to the 'Percentage of Assets Under Advice fee' and instead charge a Fixed-Fee to Upper-Middle-Class clients